kateolmstead/rest-api-client/README.md

     * Start with the URI path from the first "/" after the hostname
     * Remove any signature parameters (e.g., sig) if they exist
     * Re­order the query parameters to be in case-­insensitive, alphabetical order
-* Compute the signature using HMAC+SHA256 with your application's `API Key` and the canonical url string from the previous step
+* Compute the signature using HMAC+SHA256 with your application's `API Key` and the canonical URL string from the previous step
 * Append the signature as a the `sig` parameter, but make sure that you URL encode the value

 `PlaynomicsApiClient` demonstrates how to do this: